 According to the Science Web of the University of Iceland, the ideal timeframe to spot the northern lights is from 21 pm to 2 am.

 Before you go out northern-lights hunting, make sure that the sky is clear.
 If it isn’t, you might want to a place where the weather forecast is better.
-You also have to make sure that the so-called aurora oval is over Iceland, you should follow the northern lights forecast to see what the chances are.
+You also have to make sure that the so-called aurora oval is over Iceland, you should follow the aurora forecast to see what the chance of seeing the northern lights are.

-Light pollution can affect the visibility as well so if you’re staying in Reykjavik, I advise you to drive a few miles from the city.
+Light pollution can affect the visibility as well so if you’re staying in Reykjavik, I advise you to drive a few miles from the city lights.
 According to the Science Web, these destinations are ideal for gazing at the northern lights: